 - Song of the American toad

-- Green, leopard and tree frogs call and mate
+- Eastern gray and Copes treefrog, leopard and Green frogs call and mate

 - Morel mushrooms

 Sylvia Marek is a highly trained and experienced naturalist.
 She works for the University of Wisconsin Arboretum and is a first rate birder.